read case study

 Animation of a checkout process for user authentication

-view AI prototype
+AI prototype (live)

 external link to lovable.dev